digiltd/oh-rtd-test/Home.md

 ## Communication

 openHAB has two different internal communication channels:

-1. an asynchronous event b us
+1. an asynchronous event bus
 1. a stateful repository, which can be queried

 ### The Event Bus